 - Gyeonggi English Program in Korea (GEPIK)- EPIK for the Gyeonggi Province, which surrounds Seoul.
 Same as SMOE, similar contract to EPIK but with some smaller changes.
 I know a friend who just switched from working in Gyeonggi to Jeollabuk because it was a 200,000 won pay difference per month.

-- Hagwon- Also known private academies.
+- Hagwon– Also known private academies.
 The hours are typically after school and can go to 9 or 10 at night.
-It’s much more of a business than a school, and it’s a very mixed bag of experiences.
+It’s much more of a business than a school, and you’ll ultimately work about 3x as hard as a public school teacher with 1/4 of the vacation time for the same salary or less.
+People have a very mixed bag of experiences.

-- Teach and Learn Korea (TaLK)- With this program, basically half everything outlined in an EPIK contracts (hours, pay, vacation) and add in a few incentives.
-It’s geared more towards people wanting to learn more about Korea as they often have conferences, culture funds, etc. However, it’s been cutting back a lot recently, and was supposed to shut down totally this year, but was saved by school cuts.
+- Teach and Learn Korea (TaLK)- With this program, basically half of everything outlined in an EPIK contract (hours, pay, vacation) and add in a few incentives.
+It’s geared more towards people wanting to learn more about Korea as they often have conferences, cultural experiences, etc.

 - generic information (name, DOB, etc)